rowanlupton/folk-post/README.md

 	when somebody claims an item you posted when an item you claimed moves

-[^footnote]transporting items (or people) through people traveling, rather than a normal postal service
+[1]transporting items (or people) through people traveling, rather than a normal postal service